DHI/wf_dfs_tools/README.md

 # wf_dfs_tools
-DFS tools used in operational marine forecasting
+DFS tools used in operational marine forecasting.